nartc/notion-stuff/libs/scully-plugin-notion/README.md

   - `Published` status is required because this is being used by the plugin to set the `published` flag for a specific `ScullyRoute`.
 Although this is required for the plugin to work as expected, your intention (as plugin consumers) to use the `published` flag is totally up to you.
-  - Note: the text `Published` is case-sensitive to set the published flag along with the column name of `Status`.
 - `Slug` is utilized to setup the route to the post which is needed to be set manually as of the moment.
   - You can call `Slug` whatever you want but this needs to match `slugKey`